 Inspect and Discard: Inspect infested products and discard them.
-Pay particular attention to dry grains, including flours, milled grains, powdered milks, and cocoa.
+Pay particular attention to dry grains, including flours, milled grains, powdered milk, and cocoa.
 Inspect each one by one and seal cleared products in air-tight containers.

 Clean and Vacuum: Vacuum and clean shelves thoroughly.
 Pay attention to cracks, crevices, under shelves, and around wire shelving.
 It doesn’t take a large food source for flour beetles to survive.

 If a flour beetle infestation occurs, count on a professional pest management service to take care of the problem knowledgeably and successfully.